lm3nitro/Projects/Proxy/mitmproxy/mitmproxy.md

 ![Pasted image 20240605001736](https://github.com/lm3nitro/Projects/assets/55665256/c8be1c54-5f9c-44ea-bc83-74d7b5fcde2a)

-mitmproxy is your swiss-army knife for debugging, testing, privacy measurements, and penetration testing.
+mitmproxy is an open-source tool that serves as a Man-in-the-Middle (MITM) proxy specifically designed for intercepting, inspecting, modifying, and replaying web traffic.
+It is your swiss-army knife for debugging, testing, privacy measurements, and penetration testing.
 It can be used to intercept, inspect, modify and replay web traffic such as HTTP/1, HTTP/2, WebSockets, or any other SSL/TLS-protected protocols.
+Below are some of its key features:

++ Traffic Interception
++ Decryption
++ Web Interface
++ Support for WebSockets and HTTP/2
++ Replay and Testing

+### Scope:

+### Tools and Technology:
+mitmproxy, Win10, PowerShell and Wireshark

+## Downloading mitmproxy

+In order to use mitmproxy, I needed to download.
+I will be using it on my Win10 VM, so that is the installer I chose:

 ![Pasted image 20240604220241](https://github.com/lm3nitro/Projects/assets/55665256/177b1031-420c-4cb7-be0d-6952a42d623f)

+Once downloaded, I initialized the installation and needed to go through the setup.

 ![Pasted image 20240604220323](https://github.com/lm3nitro/Projects/assets/55665256/beac9a3d-eb9c-4978-a85c-af56d202f770)